chriswilker/community_detection_gui/README.md

 * Enables straightforward community detection using a GUI.
 * Uses the [louvain package](https://github.com/vtraag/louvain-igraph) to determine communities.
-* Detailed setup instructions can be found in the [wiki](https://github.com/chriswilker/community_detection_gui/wiki)
+* Detailed setup instructions for Linux can be found in the [wiki](https://github.com/chriswilker/community_detection_gui/wiki)

 Prerequisites
 =============